mayeechen/mayeechen.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in Computer Science at Stanford University, advised by [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).
+I am a second year PhD student in Computer Science at Stanford University, advised by Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).

 I'm interested in understanding the fundamental theoretical questions behind tools in modern machine learning and using them to develop new practical methods.
 My current interests revolve around how to evaluate sources of supervision, such as in weakly, semi-supervised, and self-supervised learning, and how to address model misspecification in these settings.